Chart Color Schemes

 Toogoom is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Toogoom's dwelling structures, as per the latest Census, consisted of 98.1% houses and 1.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
-Home ownership in Toogoom stood at 47.9%, similar to Non-Metro Qld, with mortgaged dwellings at 26.2% and rented ones at 25.8%.
-The median monthly mortgage repayment was $1,415, higher than Non-Metro Qld's average of $1,179.
-Weekly rent in Toogoom was recorded at $345, compared to Non-Metro Qld's $260.
-Nationally, Toogoom's mortgage repayments were lower at $1,415 versus Australia's average of $1,863, and rents were also lower at $345 compared to the national figure of $375.
+The dwelling structure in Toogoom, as assessed at the latest Census held on 28 August 2016, consisted of 98.1% houses and 1.9% other dwellings including semi-detached, apartments, and 'other' dwellings.
+This compares to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
+The home ownership level in Toogoom was 47.9%, with mortgaged dwellings at 26.2% and rented dwellings at 25.8%.
+The median monthly mortgage repayment in the area was $1,415, higher than Non-Metro Qld's average of $1,179.
+Meanwhile, the median weekly rent figure stood at $345, compared to Non-Metro Qld's $260.
+Nationally, Toogoom's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing